-The rapper Marshall Mathers, AKA Eminem, has fallen on hard times recently, But, it is the fact that the President has not even acknowledged his anti-Trump free style from the 2017 BET hip-hop awards that truly irks his melodic soul.
+The rapper Marshall Mathers, AKA Eminem, has fallen on hard times recently.
+But, it is the fact that the President has not even acknowledged his anti-Trump free style performance from the 2017 BET hip-hop awards that truly irks his melodic soul.

-Appearing on an XM radio station this week, Eminem said he was "extremely angry" that President Trump hasn't even so-much as tweeted about that appearance, reports Newsweek.
+Appearing on an XM radio station this week, Eminem said he was "extremely angry" that President Trump hadn't even so-much as tweeted about that appearance, reports Newsweek.

 "I was and still am extremely angry,” Eminem said on his XM radio station.
 “I can’t stand that motherf**ker.
 I feel like he’s not paying attention to me.
 I was kind of waiting for him to say something and for some reason, he didn’t say anything.”
 (Emphasis added)